rust-lang/rust-by-example/src/loops/input.md

 {loop.out}

+It's possible to `break` or `continue` outer loops when dealing with nested loops.
+In these cases, the loops must be annotated with some `'label` and the label must be passed to the `break`/`continue` statement.

+{nested.rs}

+{nested.out}

 The `while` keyword can be used for looping until a condition is met.

 Let's write the infamous fizzbuzz using a `while` loop.